StokesMatthew/luna-reversi/README.md

 LunaReversi is a strategic board game that combines the classic mechanics of Reversi/Othello with lunar phases, where players compete to control the board through clever placement of moon phase tiles.

+## 🎯 How to Play

+1. Select a game mode from the main menu
+2. Players take turns placing moon phase tiles on the board
+3. Capture opponent's pieces by creating valid phase sequences
+4. The player with the most pieces when the game ends wins

 ## 🎮 Game Modes

 The game features 13 unique modes, each with special mechanics: